 If you have a savings account, interest income earned on it, up to INR 10,000, would be allowed as a tax-free income.

-Deduction is available under Section 89
+The deduction is available under Section 89

 Section 89 of the Income Tax Act, 1961 allows a reduction in tax liability through marginal relief.
 You can claim a benefit under Section 89 if you are an employee of a company, Government, university, local authority, co-operative society, association or body, etc. Under Section 89, if your salary or outstanding salary is being charged at a higher slab rate because the tax slab rates have changed, you can claim a marginal relief on tax.
 To do so, you should fill and file Form 10E on the website of the income tax department.